joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

 third step.

 #### Translation to C++
-This step shouldn't be too rough to get through, given you have sufficient psuedo-code.
-The two biggest problems with translation is __1)__ Making sure you have all the correct variables needed and __2)__ Dealing with the compiler's pickiness.
+This step shouldn't be too rough to get through, given you have sufficient psuedo-code and syntax knowledge.
+It's definitely the lengthiest though.
+The two biggest problems with translation is

+__1)__ Making sure you have all the correct variables needed and __2)__ Dealing with the compiler's pickiness.

 To be nice however, I'll give you the code to initialize the dashes prompt.
 It might be a bit tricky, but it's doable:
 ```C++